ome/ome-contributing/docs/omero-release-process.rst

     $ git push origin develop vx.y.z

-The documentation is then published on `Read The Docs`_.
+The documentation is built and published on `Read The Docs`_.

 An hourly cron job runs on our virtual machine and redirects the documentation under `docs.openmicroscopy.org <https://docs.openmicroscopy.org/omero>`_ to `omero.readthedocs.io/ <https://omero.readthedocs.io/>`_.